Simple cremation

 When the deceased and their family arrive, they’ll lead the entry into the crematorium.
 When they’re ready, entry to the chapel will begin.
 At a traditional cremation, the service leader and the deceased’s pallbearers will carry the coffin, followed by the immediate family, then the attending mourners.
 The coffin will be placed on a raised platform at the head of the congregation, ready for the service, while the attendees take their seats.
 This process will take anywhere from 2 minutes to 10 minutes depending on how many attendees are present at the funeral.

 However, with the less traditional, more simple cremations that Distinct Cremation specialise in, this process differs somewhat – for example, direct cremations have no service and are unattended.
-While a small, attended cremation or simple funeral, there is no procession or pallbearers who lead the coffin.
+While with our attended cremation there is no procession or pallbearers who lead the coffin.
 Rather, the coffin will already be resting at the head of the chapel before any mourners arrive.

 The cremation service